≡ Menu

 What rate (or price) can I qualify for?

-Now as you can see, there are quite a few factors that can come into play when trying to determine what kind of “rate” you might be able to qualify for after you have been diagnosed with a Fistula-in-Ano.
-But the truth is, unless you’re currently treating a Fistula-in-Ano or you have been suffering from frequent infections because of your condition, chances are having been diagnosed with a Fistula-in-Ano isn’t going to have a major effect on the outcome of your life insurance application.
+As you can see, quite a few factors can come into play when determining what kind of “rate” you might qualify for after being diagnosed with a Fistula-in-Ano.
+But the truth is, unless you’re currently treating a Fistula-in-Ano or you have been suffering from frequent infections because of your condition, chances are having been diagnosed with a Fistula-in-Ano isn’t going to have a significant effect on the outcome of your life insurance application.

 “Which is great!”

-Leaves a ton of other “factors” that could come into play when trying to determine what kind of “rate” you may or may not be able to qualify for.
+But that still leaves many other “factors” that could come into play when determining what kind of “rate” you may or may not qualify for.
 Factors such as:

 • Your height and weight,